geoserver/geoserver-history/src/release/README.txt

 1. bug fixes
 2. set of lite renderer improvements
 3. added a WFS lock tutorial (http://geoserver.org/display/GEOS/Feature+Locking)
-4. upgraded to latest geotools
+4. upgraded to latest GeoTools

 You can define your geoserver data directory in three ways: